-Extract from Bartholomew's Map showing the Key
+Extract from Bartholomew's Map

-15. Inland Revenue Valuation / Finance Act 1910 Maps
+16. Inland Revenue Valuation / Finance Act 1910 Maps

 - a.
 Date.
 The valuation records were produced in the few years after 1910. - b.
 Relevance.
 The Finance (1909-10) Act 1910 caused every property in England and Wales to be valued.
 The purpose was to charge a tax on any increase in value when the property was later sold or inherited.
 The valuation involved complicated calculations which are not relevant for highway purposes.
 However, two features do affect highways: public vehicular roads were usually excluded from adjoining landholdings and shown as 'white roads', and discounts could be requested for land crossed by footpaths or bridleways.
-This is known because s.35 of the 1910 Act provided, entirely voluntary act), but Section 25 authorised the discount for footpaths and bridleways if they were claimed:
+This is known because s.35 of the 1910 Act provided,